meriphotoleke/asisawtheoldpoemimakeanewone/README.md

 The Rainbow Connection

-Why are there so many songs about rainbows,
+Why are there so many songs about rainbows,\n
 And what's on the other side,
 Rainbows have visions,
 And never illusions,